MycroftAI/enclosure-picroft/README.md

   "Hey Mycroft, what time is it?"
   "Mycroft, how tall was Abraham Lincoln?"

+# Apt errors (June 2017)

+If you receive an error on your picroft such as:
+- `W: GPG error: http://repo.mycroft.ai debian InRelease: The following signatures were invalid: KEYEXPIRED 1498079146 KEYEXPIRED 1498079146 KEYEXPIRED 1498079146 KEYEXPIRED 1498079146`
+- `Ign http://repo.mycroft.ai debian Release.gpg`
+- `E: Some index files failed to download.
+They have been ignored, or old ones used instead.`

+You need to run: `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys F3B1AA8B`

+This will update the mycroft package signing key in the `apt` package manger "keyring."

+Sorry for this inconvience, as the time on GPG keys is in UNIX time since EPOCH it can be hard to keep track, and we apologize.

 # Versions
 * [0.8](https://rebrand.ly/Picroft-0_8) - Connecting to Home backend
 * [0.5.1](https://rebrand.ly/Picroft-0_5_1) - Fixed several audio issues with 0.5 image